programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ## Imports, Uploads, and Preprocessing

 ### Install and Import Packages
-The first time you work with spaCy and related packages, you should install and import them in your local environment using [pip](https://pypi.org/project/pip/), [conda](https://docs.conda.io/en/latest/), or another environment management tool.
+The first time you work with spaCy and related packages, you should install and import them in your environment using [pip](https://pypi.org/project/pip/), [conda](https://docs.conda.io/en/latest/), or another environment management tool.

 ```
 # Install and import spaCy